 “As a child I loved watching Harold Lloyd and the slapstick of Laurel and Hardy.
 I longed to be able to crack jokes and make people laugh myself, but the words, ‘you either have it or you don’t’ echoed in my ears.
 It was not until much later that I found that comedy was something you could learn.
-Working now with traditional-style Renaissance masks, I can teach you how to develop physical expression, complicité and comic timing.”
+Working with traditional-style Renaissance masks provided the foundation I needed to learn the techniques of comedy.”

 Learning Through Theatre is fully insured and all employees have current enhanced DBS clearance.